Naveennk21/Data-Analyst-Portfolio/README.md

-# Naveenkumar P – Data Analyst Portfolio
+# Naveenkumar P – Data Analyst

 ## About Me
 I am a Mechanical Engineering graduate from PSG College of Technology with hands-on experience in SQL and Power BI.
 I have completed a Data Analyst course from DataMites and am currently doing a virtual internship at Rubixe.